adhithyakrishna/adhithyakrishna.github.io/content/en/_index.md

 sections:
   - bgcolor: primary
     type: card
-    description: "I am a computer science student with an infinite zeal to design and build scalable web applications.
-I previously worked as a software development engineer at Skava Systems.
-I have completed my masters degree in Computer and Information Sciences from University at Buffalo."
+    description: "I am currently working as a Software Engineer 2 at Nordstrom.
+I am a geek with an infinite zeal to design and build scalable web applications.
+I obtained my masters degree in Computer and Information Sciences from University at Buffalo."
     header:
       title: About me
       hlcolor: "#5468d2"